 - Maintenance: township employees pick up garbage, provide benches, a port-a-potty, and other miscellaneous materials

 - The township pays for flyers and print advertisement in the Ewing Observer

 Community Gardening Organization

-Sign ups for plots in 2016 will begin on March 1st for returning gardeners.
+Sign ups for plots begin on March 1st for returning gardeners.
 New participants wishing to sign up for a plot may begin to register on March 15th.
 Contact the Township clerk below for more information.

 Township Clerk: Kimberly Macellaro